 Scheduling a professional IAQ test should be your first step.
 In addition to investing in products that clean your indoor air environment, including Trane’s CleanEffects Air Cleaner, take these additional steps to improve your IAQ.

 - Prevent mold: Properly ventilate rooms where high humidity is common, including kitchens and bathrooms.

 - Remove allergens: Vacuum carpets often to avoid triggering asthma attacks and allergic reactions.

 - Act smart: Adopt a smoke-free home, arm it with a carbon monoxide detector and test it often for radon gas.

-For more tips about improving your home’s IAQ, or if you’d like more information about the exclusive line of Trane’s indoor air quality solutions we offer to our customers in Mattoon, Illinois, contact Mattex Heating, Cooling and Plumbing today at (217) 355-9700.
+For more tips about improving your home’s IAQ, or if you’d like more information about the exclusive line of Trane’s indoor air quality solutions we offer to our customers in Mattoon, Illinois, contact Mattex Heating Cooling Plumbing and Electrical today at (217) 355-9700.
 As a dedicated Trane dealer, we look forward to proving why we’re the best option in the area.